 If you use a QR code to accept payments in your physical store, you must use a QR code intended for goods and services transactions.
-You must also not use QR codes for in-person transactions as a method of accepting payment for goods and services transactions occurring online.
-For any buyer claims related to QR code transactions you may be required to provide us with alternative evidence of delivery, or such additional documentation or information relating to the transaction party application's buyer protection program for sales you make through that forum.
-Any such protections may require you to take certain actions and may impact how claims are processed.
+You must also not use QR codes for inperson transactions as a method of accepting payment for goods and services transactions occurring online.
+For any buyer claims related to QR code transactions you may be required to provide us with alternative evidence of delivery, or such additional documentation or information relating to the transaction.